-- Your muscle pain persists beyond 3 days
+- Your muscle pain lasts more than 3 days.

-- You have any sign of infection, like swelling or redness around the tender muscle
+- You have any sign of infection, such as swelling or redness around the tender muscle.

-- Your muscle pain has been associated with starting or changing doses of a medicine, such as a statin
+- Your muscle pain is linked with starting or changing doses of a medicine, such as a statin.

 Call 911 if:

-- You have vomiting, a very stiff neck, or high fever
+- You are vomiting, or have a very stiff neck or high fever.